Eddyville, Kentucky: History

 August 28, 1959, was designated as "Dedication and Free Deed Day" at the new site.
 A large group of people gathered for the event, which was held in a field, close to the site of the current post office.
 Mr. Jones handed the first deed to Boyce and Lillian Yates, then presented approximately 60 more residential lots.
 The first house to be built in the new town was the home of Mr. and Mrs. J. I. Moore.
 The first business to be built was the Kentucky Utilities office.
 During the time of building, Eddyville was "booming" and, with the impoundment of Lake Barkley in the 1960s, tourists began making their way into the area for the abundance of fish and boating.
-However, the tourist influx wasn't sufficient to create steady economic growth.
+However, the tourist influx wasn't sufficient to create a steady economic growth.
 Although campgrounds and marinas were springing up around the lake, the city was struggling.

 Construction of the West Kentucky Outlet Mall was launched in December 1988.
 Three brothers, Bob, Darrell and Ben Jent, purchased a tract of land in the city limits of Eddyville and started construction of a mall, which opened the following fall with ten stores.
 Within a short time the mall would boast a total of nearly 50 stores.
 The opening of the mall brought a surge of progress to Eddyville, as a variety of businesses began to move into the city.
 For the first time in the town's history, people could choose their favorite restaurant, motel, clothing store or other places to shop—all without leaving town.
 It has been said the mall did more for the progress of Eddyville than any other endeavor since the establishment of the town in 1799, with the possible exception of the building of the Kentucky State Penitentiary.
 The town was listed as the second fastest growing area in Kentucky in 1997 based on tourism.

 The mall has since suffered severe economic troubles, and few stores are currently left.

 A regional water park, Venture River, operates seasonally in Eddyville.

-Hundreds of homes and businesses were damaged or destroyed in Eddyville and Lyon County from a EF4 tornado that ripped through Kentucky on December 10-11, 2021.
+Hundreds of homes and businesses were damaged or destroyed in Eddyville and Lyon County from an EF4 tornado that ripped through western Kentucky on December 10–11, 2021.
+Later, an EF3 tornado would touchdown near Eddyville on May 26th, 2024, and cause damage in areas previously affected by the western Kentucky tornado outbreak on December 10–11th.